rcasaluce/CV/README.md

 ---

-### Research Fellow (7-month Postgraduate research grant) — Sant'Anna School of Advanced Studies, Pisa
+### Research Fellow — Sant'Anna School of Advanced Studies, Pisa
 **Dates:** 01/04/2021 – 30/10/2021
 **Sector:** Education/Research
 **Project:** Support to the development of the Predictive Justice platform